 Hannah is from Columbia, Maryland and attended St. Mary's College of Maryland, a small liberal arts school, from 2006-2010.
 She graduated with a degree in Political Science with a concentration in African Studies and a minor in Theater Studies.
 She served with the Peace Corps in South Africa from 2011-2013, where she taught 7th grade Mathematics and co-taught English and Social Studies classes throughout the elementary and middle school level.
 Hannah also developed extracurricular activities for children, organizing dance, music, and art lessons.
 She also designed a GLOW (Girls Leading Our World) program for young women targeting HIV/AIDS education and prevention in the community, developing leadership skills and addressing career development.
-After teaching in South Africa, Hannah grew concerned about the lack of attention given to special needs students and became interested in pursuing further knowledge in the Autism and Intellectual Disabilities field.
-While studying at Teachers College, Hannah will be working in Intellectual Disabilities and Autism programs at the elementary school level in New York City Schools.
+While studying at Teachers College, Hannah is currently teaching at Robert F. Wagner Middle School in Manhattan while pursuing her Master's degree in Intellectual Disabilties and Autism.

-Michael is a Florida native who moved to upstate New York for his high school and college years.
-He studied Physics, Mathematics and Spanish at SUNY University at Buffalo where he was involved in a variety of on campus activities including: tutoring, first-year orientation, and computational research.
-Michael studied abroad to Barcelona, Spain his junior year of college which sparked his interest in both languages and travel.
-After graduating from university, Michael joined the Peace Corps where he served for two years in Mozambique as an English and Computer secondary school teacher.
-While in Mozambique, Michael organized science fairs at both the local and provincial levels, managed the building of a community center in his local community, as well as facilitated, organized and managed workshops at the local, provincial, and national levels for a women's empower group.
-He is a very energetic, and highly motivated to bring that energy into the classroom.
+Michael Skvarch is a Florida native who moved to upstate New York, where he attended high school in a small town outside of Syracuse and university at SUNY Buffalo.
+He graduated from SUNY Buffalo in 2011 with a B.S. in Physics and B.A. double major in Mathematics and Spanish.
+Michael was involved in a variety of activities throughout his undergraduate career.
+His activities included: tutoring, first-year orientation leader, and research in Computational Mathematics.
+Michael studied abroad in Barcelona, Spain his junior year of college which sparked his interest in both languages and travel.
+After graduating from college, Michael joined the Peace Corps where he served for two years in Mozambique and taught English and Computer Science at the secondary level.
+While in Mozambique, Michael organized science fairs at both the local and provincial levels, managed the building of a local community center, as well as facilitated, organized, and managed workshops at the local, provincial, and national levels around topics of women's empowerment.
+Michael currently teaches Physics to seniors at the Brooklyn International High School.

-DeLana grew up in Walton Hills, Ohio just 15 miles southeast of that large city on the lake, Cleveland.
-She attended Miami University and graduated in 2010 with a Bachelor of Arts degree in Psychology.
-For one year she worked as a substitute teacher primarily working with children with Intellectual disabilities and Autism.
-In 2011, she accepted an invitation to serve as a Peace Corps Volunteer in South Africa.
-As a volunteer in the Northern Cape province in the Kalahari Desert, she taught basic computer literacy and reading classes to primary school learners, and helped organize over 1,000+ donated books into a functional school library.
-She also encouraged geographical exploration with a World Map project.
-She has always wanted to work with children and through her Peace Corps experience she realized that teaching was the path fit for her.
-The late Nelson Mandela, former President of South Africa once said, “Education is the most powerful weapon which you can use to change the world.”
-As a Peace Corps Fellow, she hopes to be a catalyst in cultivating that powerful weapon in today’s youth to be an agent of change in tomorrow’s world.
-She is excited to have the opportunity to continue with her passion for teaching young children, mentoring, and inspiring the next generation in New York City Public Schools.
+DeLana DuBois grew up in Walton Hills, Ohio just 15 miles southeast of Cleveland.
+She graduated from Miami University in 2010 with a Bachelor of Arts in Psychology.
+For one year she worked as a substitute teacher primarily with children with Autism Spectrum Disorders (ASD).
+In 2011 she accepted an invitation to serve as a Peace Corps Volunteer in South Africa.
+As a volunteer in the Northern Cape province in the Kalahari Desert, she taught basic computer literacy and reading classes to primary school learners.
+DeLana helped organize over 1,000+ donated books into a functional library, and also encouraged geographical exploration with a World Map project.
+Currently, DeLana is teaching 4th grade at P.S.
+396 in the Bronx, a school that is a part of the NYC Nest program, which offers a supportive, inclusive environment for students with high-functioning ASD.